 As with the federal sources of highway funding, MassDOT developed estimates of FTA formula funds expected to be available for transit agencies throughout the Commonwealth.
 To produce these estimates through FFY 2040, MassDOT assumed an inflation level for each program based on FAST Act funding levels.
 These inflation rates vary by program and range between 1.7 and 3.8 percent per year.
-The rates for all three of the programs are higher than the 1.5 percent annual increase that the MPO anticipated when developing its 2015 LRTP, Charting Progress to 2040.
 The MBTA typically provides a 20 percent match to these FTA formula funds.